-Snake bites usually happen at night, when people walk barefoot and accidentally stand on a snake.
-Different types of snake cause different types of damage but most snake bites are not dangerous.
-The damage caused by a snake bite depends on the type of snake and the amount of poison injected.
-Usually the snake is only able to inject a small amount of poison.
-Half of all snake bites don't inject venom.
+Snake bites usually happen at night.
+People walk barefoot and stand on a snake, or reach for something with their hands.
+Therefore, more than 90% of all snakebites are on feet, lower legs and hands.
+Different types of snakes affect us humans differently, but most snake bites are not dangerous to humans.
+The effect of a bite on a person depends on the type of venom (poison) that is injected.
+Usually, the snake is only able to inject a small amount of venom.
+Half of all snake bites don't include venom.
+Not all snakebites that inject venom are a danger to humans as many snake venoms are mild.

-If the type of snake has been identified this can help treatment.
-But we do not recommend getting close enough to a snake to take a picture.
-Observing the symptoms can help you to decide what to do next.
+If the type of snake has been identified, this can help treatment.
+We advise only to take a picture of the snake if it is safe to do so.
+Do not waste time searching for the snake.
+Watching the symptoms can help the clinician to decide what to do next.

-- 1. Wipe the bite with a piece of cloth.
-If the snake spat in the patients' eyes. wash the eyes thoroughly with water.
-Even - urine will help if there is no water available.
-Do not cut the bite. - 2.
-Tell the patient not to worry.
-Snakes are not very good at injecting poison into people.
-Most snakes do not make - dangerous poison. - 3.
-Wrap a cloth firmly, but not tightly, around the bitten leg or arm.
-Stop the bitten leg (or arm) from moving.
-Tie a stick next to the leg or arm. - 4.
+- 1. If the snake spat in the patients' eyes: wash the eyes with plenty of water.
+Even urine will help if there is no water available. - 2.
+Do not cut and / or suck the bite site.
+Do not rub or wipe the bite site.
+Inspect the bite site.
+If there is a piece of fang sticking in, remove it carefully. - 3.
+Tell the patient to calm down.
+If the patient is calm, the venom spreads slower. - 4.
+Keep the bitten arm or leg still and slightly lifted.
+Do not cut off the blood flow or use a pressure bandage unless the bite is confirmed to be by a Black mamba (this should be confirmed by an expert). - 5.
 Send the patient to hospital.
 If the snake has already been killed, take it to the hospital together with the patient.
-If the - snake is not dead, leave the snake alone.
-Remember that even a dead snake can still inject poison. - 5.
-If the patient vomits, turn them on their side.
+If the snake is not dead, leave the snake alone.
+Remember that even a dead snake can still inject venom. - 6.
+If the patient vomits, turn them on their left side.
 This will prevent the patient from choking on their vomit.

-There are 2 main types of poison from snake venom:
+There are 3 main types of snake venom that cause different sets of symptoms: